bgweber/GameAnalytics/README.md

-# A Full-Managed Game Analytics Architecture
+# A Fully-Managed Game Analytics Architecture

 A lightweight implementation of the GCP game analytics [reference architecture](https://cloud.google.com/solutions/mobile/mobile-gaming-analysis-telemetry).
 While the implementation is minimal, this architecture can levelage the auto-scaling feature of DataFlow to scale to a massive volume of events.
 This project defines a data pipeline that consumes events from PubSub, and writes the events to BigQuery and AVRO.
 The AVRO files on Google Storage represent a data lake that can be used in further ETL steps, such as splitting out the raw events into schematized events.
 The table on BigQuery can be used to build views of specific events, or also used in downstream ETL processes.